 Around the 10th October, Nelson received word that the enemy were due to depart Cadiz that evening, the fleet was gathering close to the mouth of the harbour and showed signs of preparing to make way.
 Nelson made plans for a morning battle, to ensure that they would have the best light of the day.

 However, once more the weather caused problems, the enemy fleet could not leave Cadiz.
 Nelson did however use this plan as a template for Trafalgar, allocating ships to each column and giving them a position in the line.
 This did change a number of times prior and during the Battle of Trafalgar but much remained the same.
 He wanted to sail at full speed, with his fleet in two lines.
-One commanded by himself and one by his second-in-command Vice Admiral Cuthbert Collingwood, with a small reserve group if required.
+One commanded by himself, and one by his second-in-command, Vice Admiral Cuthbert Collingwood, with a small reserve group if required.
 His intention?
-To cut through the Franco-Spanish line, in order to isolate the ships at the rear, defeating them before the ships at the front were able to turn and come to their aid.
+To break through the combined fleet, and isolate the ships at the rear, defeating them before those at the front were able to turn and come to their aid.

 The Franco-Spanish fleet managed to depart from Cadiz on the morning of 19th October.
 Villeneuve had received word of British ships in Gibraltar and took this as a sign that Nelson’s fleet would be weakened (little did he know).
 On the evening of the 20th October 1805, the two fleets were moving towards each other cautiously and a battle was inevitable.